sumaime/Games-Recommender-System/README.md

 ## Models
 We consider three recommendation models here.

-### 1. Collaborative filtering: Find the most relative product through grouping the purchase activities with users.
+### 1. Item based filter (Collaborative filtering): Find the most relative product through grouping the purchase activities with users.

 •	Input: usage data(rating, score, purchase or not, download or not, time spend on the product, click rate)